gc-proto/experimental/results-resultats/drr-full-page.md

   <h4 id="toc02-1-2">Progress on results</h4>
   <p>This section presents details on how the organization performed to achieve results and meet targets for [insert name of core responsibility].
 Details are presented by departmental result.</p>
 <section><h5>Table [#]: Targets and results for [insert names of core responsibility]</h5>
- <p>Table [#] provides a summary of the target and actual results for each indicator associated with this core responsibility.</p>
+ <p>Table [#] provides a summary of the target and actual results for each indicator associated with the results under [insert name of core responsibility].</p>
 <div class="table-responsive">
 <table id="tbl1-1" class="table table-bordered table-condensed">
   <caption class="h5 text-left table-bordered mrgn-bttm-0 mrgn-tp-0 bg-dark bg-primary pl-2 pr-2">Name of organization’s result 1</caption>